aimms/how-to/Articles/313/313-what-happened.rst

 During app running
 ^^^^^^^^^^^^^^^^^^

-When the incident happens during an AIMMS client or server session, look at the session log.
+When the incident happens during an AIMMS verify, client or server session, look at the session log.

 Download button for log files can be found at on tab ``configuration``, click ``Log Management``.
 Note that this tab only is available to users in the ``Admin`` group.